mhartl/pivotal-github/README.md

 **NOTE:** This gem is as-yet unreleased.

-This gem facilitates the Pivotal Tracker–GitHub workflow used by Logical Reality Design.
+This gem facilitates a Pivotal Tracker–GitHub workflow inspired by [Logical Reality](http://lrdesign.com/).

 ## Installation